deleteman/deleteman.github.io/_posts/2019-06-07-best-blogging-tools.md

 <a name="writing" />

 ### Writing help tools
 Because no matter how great of a writer you think you are, it never hurts to get someone to review your work.
-These tools will do that for you, they'll look at your grammar, your syntax, and your structure and will provide feedback.
+These great tools will do that for you, they'll look at your grammar, your syntax, and your structure and will provide feedback.
+These aren't specific for bloggers, any writer has use for them, but there can't be a best blogging tools list without touching on this category.

 So here they are: